Financial and Benefit Information Following Death

 Widowed or Surviving Civil Partner Grant

-is payable to a widow, widower or surviving civil partner with dependent children, who are entitled to:
+A once-off grant is payable to a widow, widower or surviving civil partner with dependent children, who are entitled to:

 - Widow’s, Widower’s or Surviving Civil Partner’s Contributory Pension